-A database crash any corrupt backup caused the first nine chapters of the story to be lost.
-Although I can send it to be well-written I think I could do better and I’m endeavoring to do so a new Version of the story.
+A database crash and corrupt backup caused the first nine chapters of the story to be lost.
+Although I can send it to be well-written I think I could do better and I’m endeavoring to do so a new version of the story.

 Please enjoy this story is not written for profit it is written for pure enjoyment.
 Your comments are welcome.

 Commanders video log Battlestar Mercury: Ten days out of refit.
 Rear Admiral Samuel J Mueller recording.
 It’s been a long three months.
 The Battlestar Mercury has all new software, a new networking system and my chief engineer tells me brand-new computer hardware.